U.S. retail market data for the plant-based industry

 Other plant-based foods

-Additional plant-based food categories such as meals, protein liquids and powders, protein bars, tofu and tempeh, and condiments, dressings, and mayo provide additional options to consumers seeking more ways to add plant-based foods to their diets.
+Additional plant-based food categories such as prepared meals, protein liquids and powders, bars, tofu, tempeh, and seitan, condiments and dressings, and baked goods and other desserts provide additional options to consumers seeking more ways to add plant-based foods to their diets.

 Plant-based meals

-The plant-based meal category has grown consistently in the past three years.
-Incorporating plant-based meat, egg, and dairy ingredients into ready-to-eat meals is an important prong of providing customers with convenient meal solutions that meet their needs.
+The plant-based meals category saw a familiar trend of both dollar and unit sales declines in 2023.
+Incorporating plant-based meat and seafood, egg, and dairy ingredients into ready-to-eat meals is an important prong of providing customers with convenient meal solutions that meet their needs.

 Plant-based protein liquids and powders